NDAR123909/reservoir-lorenz-regime-transitions/README.md

 The per-result cells (per config and realization) under `data/C{2,3,4}_cells/` and the C1 prediction cells are shipped so that the figures rebuild in seconds.
-The ground-truth and segment caches are not shipped, meaning that they regenerate from logged seeds.
+The ground-truth and segment caches are not shipped; they regenerate from the logged seeds.

 The repo numbers its figures by contribution, while the paper numbers them by order of appearance.
 Bare "Figure N" references elsewhere in this README mean the repo's.